greggersaurus/OpenSteamController/ReverseEngineering/README.md

     1. Add Chart to label how hardware peripherals are used?
         1. CT16B1 = driving Steam Controller LED
         1. CT16B0 = used as timer for a delay during init.
 (That it?)
-        1. ADC
-            1. AD0 = Related to AD2
-            1. AD2 = Related to AD0
-            1. AD6 = Measuring some voltage related to battery power (i.e. does system have enough voltage to run off battery...
-I think)
         1. SSP0 = CS ?? = Left Haptics, CS ?? = Right Haptics
 1. Decompose EEPROM dumps
     1. Captured from two different controllers to isolate some differences